 - Light requirements: part sun/part shade

-- Growth rate/ease: moderate growth rate, easy to grow in the right conditions
+- Growth rate/ease: medium growth rate, easy to grow in the right conditions

-- Wildlife support: attracts and provide nectar to hummingbirds, adult butterflies, bees and other insect pollinators
+- Wildlife support: flowers attract and provide nectar to hummingbirds, adult butterflies, bees and other insect pollinators

 - Special features & uses: hummingbird favorite; extremely showy, fragrant flowers; landscape uses include pollinator gardens, woodland gardens, erosion control and habitat hedgerows

 Gardening with Western Azalea: Typically found at higher altitudes, this shrub grows well in Portland-Metro area gardens, but requires ideal conditions to look its best, the longest.
 Plant it in a place that gets sun for much of the day, but where some shade protects it from harsh late-afternoon summer rays.
 It prefers soils that are acidic, moist and high in organic matter, such as pine needles, leaf litter and rotting wood.
 If it's not planted in a perennially moist place, be prepared to provide supplemental water in the summer drought (i.e. deep, infrequent water, no more than once per week).